 In this phase the infill density is not analyzed, so it made no difference using 40 or 50 %.
 We just tried to keep low in order to save time and material as we are indicating in the text.

 10) Which process was used for the PLA recycling?
 This is an important info to add since the properties of the recycled material are actually dependent of the recycling process employed.

-We are not recycling the material for the experimental study, we are comparing both commercial materials.
+Thanks for the remark.
+In our study we used commercial materials that were provided to the University.
+Normally, the mechanical recycling process is used to create this type of recycled bend filaments.
+And certainly, the extrusion conditions (temperature, screw speed, time inn nozzle design, cooling conditions) are major influence in the quality of the final filament, and in the matrix degradation of the material.

+The strategy that we present in the article is the comparison of both commercial materials, that with great probably designers, makers and other users will test in the day-to-day.

+A more deep analysis on the extrusion conditions to the quality of printed part using the proposed approach in three phase are element in perspectives, that unfortunalety are not included in the scope of the proposition so far.

 11) Please, use the same font style for figure captions, sometimes italics is used, like for the tables, but sometimes not (see Fig. 3 – 4 – 5).